top of page

 Since the first known Chinese materia medica was written (some 3,000-5,000 years ago), the use of medicinal plants, herbs, fruits, mushrooms and minerals in China have been studied, condensed and systematised into what we call the Chinese herbal medicine of today.

-"As someone who is deeply fascinated by medical history, history in general, botany, healthcare and phytotherapy I find Chinese herbal medicine such an exciting system to work with because there are literally thousands of herbal medicine case studies going back thousands of years, detailing the use of herbs on millions of patients during times of health crisis, epidemics, plagues, chronic illnesses, acute traumas, childbirth, fevers, physical, mental & emotional imbalances...
-Within Chinese medicine, there truly was and continues to be, a deep tradition of research, reflection and refinement when it comes to the use of herbs..." -- Tina
+"As someone who is deeply fascinated by plant medicine, botany, healthcare and phytotherapy I find Chinese herbal medicine such an exciting system to work with.
+There are countless case studies from China going back a long, long way, that detail the use of herbs on people during times of health crisis... epidemics, plagues, chronic illnesses, for acute traumas, childbirth, fevers, physical, mental and emotional imbalances...
+Its incredible to be able to learn from the past in this way....
+Within Chinese medicine there truly was and continues to be, a deep tradition of research, reflection and refinement when it comes to the use of herbs...
+For all the "woo" it can be accused of, it was incredibly pragmatic, and practitioners really wanted to get people back out into the world, working, living their life, raising family and doing their bit for community..." -- Tina

 So how are herbs used today?